Stock market today: Wall Street drifts following its 3-day losing streak

-NEW YORK (AP) — U.S. stocks are drifting a bit higher Wednesday following a three-day lull.
+NEW YORK (AP) — U.S. stocks are drifting on Wednesday as a lull on Wall Street extends.

-The S&P 500 was 0.3% higher in morning trading.
+The S&P 500 was up 0.2% in midday trading.
 It’s on track for its first gain since setting an all-time high last week on Thursday, but all its movements since then have been relatively modest.

-On the losing end of Wall Street was Carnival.
-The cruise operator fell 2.9% despite reporting a milder loss for the latest quarter than expected.
+On the losing end of Wall Street was Nvidia, which is on track for a second straight loss after screaming 91% higher for the year so far.
+It sank 2.9%, as some investors may be locking in profits before closing their books for the end of the quarter.
+Nvidia has been one of the biggest winners of Wall Street’s frenzy around artificial intelligence.

-GameStop also tumbled after delivering a profit for the latest quarter, when several analysts were expecting a loss.
-It fell 14.3%.
-It’s the original meme stock, predating Trump Media by years, where its price has often moved more on the sentiment of smaller-pocketed investors rather than on fundamentals like its profit and revenue.
+GameStop also tumbled after delivering a profit for the latest quarter and a drop in revenue from the prior year.
+It fell 15.1%.
+It’s the original meme stock, predating Trump Media by years, where its price has often moved more on the sentiment of smaller-pocketed investors than on fundamentals like its profit and revenue.

-In the bond market, Treasury yields were edging lower with few economic reports on the calendar to shake things up.
+In the bond market, Treasury yields were slipping on a day with few economic reports to shake things up.

 The week’s highlight for the bond market may be arriving Friday, when the U.S. government releases the latest monthly update on spending by U.S. consumers.
 It will include the measure of inflation that the Federal Reserve prefers to use as it sets interest rates.